mavenkim2/mavenkim2.github.io/_posts/2025-10-28-interactive-moana.md

 Using the shotCam camera, the total frame time is 51.56 ms using the O(1) decoding method, and 59.70 ms using the O(N) decoding method.
 The O(1) decoding algorithm saves about 8 ms per frame, which is a ~1.16x speedup.

-In the next few posts I'll discuss how I used the RTX Mega Geometry extensions to reduce BVH memory costs, as well as texture streaming.
+In the next few posts I'll discuss how I used the RTX Mega Geometry extensions to reduce BVH memory costs, as well as how textures are streamed in my renderer.

 ## Links
 Barczak et. al. 2024, "DGF: A Dense, Hardware-Friendly Geometry Format for